CyberReboot/vcontrol/README.md

   --vmwarevsphere-username domain\\\\username \
   --vmwarevsphere-password <mypassword>"
 ```

+**A note on passwords**

+The optional argument `--vmwarevsphere-password` is optional, and if it is omitted, the cli will prompt for a password.
+Whether or not the optional argument is present, passwords must:
+* escape any special characters (e.g. pass?word -> pass\?word) with the exception of single quotes('), which are treated as literal without escaping
+* contain no spaces

 ### List all providers

 Now a listing of providers from the client should show that it has been added successfully: